The answer may come down to how much debt?

 Can we work through it together?

 By no means does debt have to be a deal breaker if you’ve thought it through and accepted the situation.
 Many relationships can absolutely withstand the challenges that debt presents.
 You can be your partner’s support system as they work through their debt.
-This doesn’t mean you have to provide financial support if you’re not comfortable doing so.
+This doesn’t mean you have to provide financial support if you’re uncomfortable doing so.
 But you can provide emotional support and guidance, if your partner is open to it.
 As with any obstacle in relationships, the most important thing is to be open and honest with each other about your feelings and concerns.
 By creating a dialogue and productive collaboration, working through debt could actually strengthen your relationship rather than destroy it.

 Love and money tend to go hand-in-hand, for better or worse.
 Having a partner that’s carrying a substantial amount of debt most certainly has the potential to put a strain on a relationship in a variety of ways.
 Therefore, it’s up to you to determine what that means for you.
 When it comes to your relationship, only you can answer whether debt will be a deal breaker.